Eric Wright Charitable Trust Grants Programme 2026-2027

 Deadline: No submission deadline; rolling applications

-Who can apply: Small community groups and organisations with activities and projects that improve the health and wellbeing of local people.
+Who can apply: Designed to support small community groups and organisations delivering projects that improve health and wellbeing.

 Track these deadlines, get reminders, and see how well your nonprofit fits — free with a Kindora account.